You Can't Sell By Just Sending a Catalog: Company Introduction Email Flows That Move Decision Makers in 2026

 Stage 2: Social Proof and Authority

-Stage 3: Specific Solution and Call to Action (CTA)
+Stage 3: Specific Solution and Call (CTA)

 Özellik Eski Nesil (Katalog) Yaklaşımı 2026 Satış Odaklı Kurgu